bmun/huxley/docs/CONTRIBUTE.md

 	$ cd huxley
 	$ git remote add upstream https://github.com/kmeht/huxley.git

+Next, configure your author information.
+Use your name and email as they appear on GitHub:

+	$ git config user.name "Your Name"
+	$ git config user.email "your@github.email"

 ### Install Dependencies
 Install the Python dependencies with the provided `requirements.txt` (remember to activate the `huxley` virtualenv!):